 The Basics - Go With The Flow

-Go back to East Kalimantan in Borneo 40-50.000 years ago and you would find a caveman mixing his pigments with water; earth pigments, minerals – red ochre, yellow ochre and umber, charcoal, burnt bones and lime white.
+If you could go back to East Kalimantan in Borneo 40-50.000 years ago you could find a caveman mixing his pigments with water; earth pigments, minerals – red ochre, yellow ochre and umber, charcoal, burnt bones and lime white.

-The egyptians used it in their pyramids and on papyrus, the Chinese and Japanese on silk and paper.
+The egyptians watercolours in their pyramids and on papyrus, the Chinese and Japanese also used it on silk and paper.

-In recent history the pigment has been mixed with gum arabic: the sap from the acacia/ mimosa tree.
+In recent history we learnt to mix the pigment with gum arabic: the sap from the acacia/ mimosa tree.

 Michalangelo and Leonardo da Vinci used watercolour on plaster known as ‘Fresco’ including Michelangelo’s Sistine Chapel.